 - Brown Butter Raspberry Pie

-The Banana Pudding really was as delicious as I was hoping.
-I was regretting not getting the larger size.
+The Banana Pudding really was as delicious as I had hoped.
+I regretted not getting the larger size.
 The lemon bar was okay, but nothing extra special.
 My niece offered me a taste of her Blueberry Jamboree, and I immediately regretted not getting it.

 I hope you all get the chance to go to Magnolia Bakery in Real Life sometime, but for now, I’ve got your back.
 You can enjoy this Blueberry Jamboree any time you want!